 Faculty members in the Epilepsy Division regularly receive funding from such institutions as the National Institutes of Health and others.

 Faculty members in the Epilepsy Division are leading research in the following areas:

 Dr. Abou-Khalil’s research interests are predominantly in the area of clinical epilepsy, including seizure semiology, anti-seizure medications, epilepsy surgery, development of new therapies for epilepsy, and clinical epilepsy genetics.

 He has conducted numerous trials of experimental and new antiepileptic drugs in various forms of epilepsy.
-Drugs being investigated include cenobamate, padsevonil, esclicarbazepine and brivaracetam for refractory focal-onset seizures, and OPC-214870 in patients with epileptic photosensitivity.
+Drugs currently being investigated include XEN1101 and CVL-865 for refractory focal-onset seizures, and OPC-214870 in patients with epileptic photosensitivity.

 Dr. Haas’s clinical research projects focus on epilepsy surgery, ICU-EEG monitoring, epilepsy genetics, and status epilepticus.
 He is the Vanderbilt site principal investigator for the Critical Care EEG Consortium.
 In addition, he currently serves as the site principal investigator for multiple clinical trials evaluating new antiepileptic drugs and devices for diagnosis and treatment of medication-resistant epilepsy.